AndreasBrommund/cloud-native/README.md

 ### 10. Global scale out and failover

-Run the application in multiple regions using geolocation routing in Route 53.
+Run the application in multiple regions using and balance traffic with failover routing in Route 53.
 Simulate the outage of a data center - thanks to your global presence your application is still available!

 #### Principles
 - Reliability